RMI-PACTA/PACTA_analysis/try-web-tool.md

   ~/git/pacta-data/2019Q4/cleaned_files/fund_data.fst does not exist
 ```

-Not sure if this dataset is crucial, but it’s missing from my clone of
+NOTE: I’m not sure if this dataset is crucial, but it’s missing from my
-pacta-data/:
+clone of pacta-data/:

 ``` r
 dir_ls(path("..", "pacta-data", "2019Q4", "cleaned_files"))